 ATN impacts the Alabama economy in a variety of ways.
 The network is an employer and buyer of goods and services.
-It attracts monies that otherwise would not have entered the state economy through its day-to-day operations.
+It attracts monies that otherwise would not have entered the state economy through its day-to-day operations and business support activities.
 Further, it serves state businesses by providing workforce training and services designed to help them sustain jobs, grow profits, and stay competitive.

-N THIS CHAPTER, we estimate the following economic impacts of ATN: 1) the operations spending impact and 2) the business support impact.
+In this chapter, we estimate the following economic impacts of ATN: 1) the operations spending impact and 2) the business support impact.
 When exploring each of these economic impacts, we consider the following hypothetical question:

-How would economic activity change in Alabama if ATN did not exist in FY 2020-21?
+How would economic activity change in Alabama if ATN did not exist in FY 2023-24?